-Paz de Cristo Outreach Center Names New Executive Director
+Paz de Cristo Community Center Names New Executive Director

 Paz de Cristo’s Director of Food Services, John Farley says, “We are thrilled to welcome Jackie Shelley as the new Executive Director at Paz de Cristo.
 She brings a wealth of knowledge and experience and will surely help our organization grow to new heights all while continuing to feed, clothe and empower those in need in the East Valley.”